diem/dip/dips/dip-20.md

 exchange rate may be [updated](https://github.com/diem/diem/blob/master/language/stdlib/modules/doc/Diem.md#function-update_xdx_exchange_rate) by an account with the [Treasury Compliance role](https://github.com/diem/dip/blob/master/dips/dip-2.md#roles) to correspond to fluctuations in the real-time exchange rate between the specified currency `C` and ≋XDX.
-Note that this is not meant to be an exact exchange rate and _should not_ be used for determining exchange rates for value transfer between different currencies.
+Note that this field is meant for internal use and is not meant to be an exact exchange rate, therefore it _should not_ be used for determining exchange rates for value transfer between different currencies.

 ### `is_synthetic`